yongbin999/inspire2/docs/proposal/proposal.md

 ###Yong Liang
 ####Bio

-Prior to studying CS, I was a Financial Analyst at EMC headquarter.
-During my time there, I worked closely with project managers and developers in our financial reporting tools.
-To my interest, I wrote several excel VBs to automate the monthly manual setups of our management reports package for the CEO.
-Being at the core of budget planning and street guidance, it’s astonishing to see where the investments are heading in the SaaS industry.
-The reason I joined the inSPIRE is because this will be a potential for real investments!
+Prior to studying CS, I was a Financial Analyst at tech company.
+Being at the core of budget planning and street guidance, it’s astonishing to see where the investments are heading in the IT SaaS industry.
+The reason I joined the inSPIRE is because this is a potential for real investments!

 CS class taken: 121,187
 Non-CS classes: